Yukaru-san/wabot/README.md

 DisplayTextMessagesInConsole(bool)         // Toggle printing new messages on / off

-AddCommand(string, func())                 // If a message starts with the given string it executes the func SetImageHandler(func())                    // Executes the given function when receiving a image
+AddCommand(string, func())                 // If a message starts with the given string it executes the func SetDefaultTextHandleFunction(func())	   // Calls the given function if no command could be parsed SetImageHandler(func())                    // Executes the given function when receiving a image
 SetStickerHandler(func())                  // Executes the given function when receiving a sticker